 - You should have experience of all 5 performance domains (Process Groups).
 However, this experience is not needed in a single project.

 To meet PMP certification eligibility, you should have 4500/7500 of PM Experience as defined by the tasks listed in the Exam Content Outline.

 II.
 35 Contact Hours of Formal Project Management Education

-You should have 35 contact hours of formal project management education in order to apply for the exam.
+You require 35 contact hours of formal project management education in order to qualify for the exam.
 Let us understand the meaning of contact hours and formal education.

 What is Contact Hour?